pce-devel/huc/examples/asm/elmer/README.md

 * rom-bare-vdctest
   - A HuCARD ROM to compare a PC Engine emulator's VDC RCR interrupt handling with real PC Engine console hardware.

+* rom-core-okitest
+  - A HuCARD ROM to compare a PC Engine emulator's ADPCM playback flags and ADPCM write speed with real PC Engine console hardware.

 ## Using the System Card BIOS